-Tribal Colleges and Universities (TCUs) are an essential component of American Indian/Alaska Native (Al/AN) education.
-The 37 TCUs operate more than 75 campuses and sites in 15 states, within whose geographic boundaries 80 percent of American Indian reservations and federal Indian trust land lie.
-They serve students from well over 250 federally recognized tribes, 80 percent of whom are eligible to receive federal financial aid.
-In total, the TCUs annually serve about 88,000 Als/ANs through a wide variety of academic and community-based programs.
+Tribal Colleges and Universities (TCUs) are an essential component of American Indian/Alaska Native (AI/AN) education.
+The 37 TCUs operate more than 75 campuses and sites in 16 states, within whose geographic boundaries 80 percent of American Indian reservations and federal Indian trust land lie.
+They serve students from well over 250 federally recognized tribes, more than 70 percent of whom are eligible to receive federal financial aid.
+In total, the TCUs annually serve about 89,000 Al/ANs through a wide variety of academic and community-based programs.
 TCUs are accredited by independent, regional accrediting agencies and like all U.S. institutions of higher education must undergo stringent performance reviews on a periodic basis to retain their accreditation status.
 TCUs fulfill additional roles within their respective reservation communities functioning as community centers, libraries, tribal archives, career and business centers, economic development centers, public meeting places, and child and elder care centers.
-Each TCU is committed to improving the lives of its students through higher education and to moving American Indians toward self-sufficiency.
+Each TCU is committed to improving the lives of its students through higher education and to moving American Indians and Alaska Natives toward self-sufficiency.

-TCUs have advanced AI/AN higher education significantly, since they first began four decades ago, but many challenges remain.
+TCUs have advanced AI/AN higher education significantly since they first began four decades ago, but many challenges remain.
 Tribal Colleges and Universities are perennially underfunded.
 In fact, TCUs are among the most poorly funded institutions of higher education in the country.